Nursing (BSN) Program Handbook

 These guidelines guide Camosun College nursing students during their nursing practice experiences.
 If these policies conflict with those of the agency, the policy of the agency will take precedence unless the agency's policy is less restrictive.
 In the case of a less restrictive policy, our policies are to be followed.

-Under the Federal Narcotic Act only Registered Nurses are permitted to carry narcotic keys.
+Under the Federal Narcotic Act only Registered Nurses and Licensed Practical Nurses are permitted to carry narcotic keys.
 The MRN will assist students to administer narcotics and controlled substances, but students are not allowed to remove medications from the narcotics cupboard.
-The MRN must open the narcotic cupboard and validate the drug count with the student, supervise the student drawing up the med, supervise wastage, and accompany the student to the bedside to supervise the administration of the medication.
+The MRN must open the narcotic cupboard and validate the drug count with the student, supervise the student drawing up the medication, supervise wastage, and accompany the student to the bedside to supervise the administration of the medication.

 Anticoagulants, Insulin and Oral Liquid Forms of Narcotics